Date Swirl Cookies

 - In a saucepan, combine filling ingredients.
 Cook over medium-low heat, stirring constantly, until mixture becomes stiff, 15-20 minutes.
 Chill.

 - For dough, cream butter and sugars in a bowl.
 Add eggs, one at a time, beating well after each addition.
 Add extract.
 Combine flour, salt and baking soda; gradually add to creamed mixture and mix well.
 Chill for at least 1 hour.

-- On a lightly floured surface, roll out half of the dough to a 12-in. x 9-in. rectangle, about 1/4-in. thick.
+- On a lightly floured surface, roll out half of the dough to a 12x9-in. rectangle, about 1/4 in. thick.
 Spread with half of the filling.
 Roll up, starting with the long end.
 Repeat with remaining dough and filling.
-Wrap with plastic wrap; chill overnight.
+Wrap in plastic; chill overnight.

 These cookies are the best.
 My Grandmother made them at Christmas, then my Mother made them at Christmas and, of course, now I make them for Christmas.
 My family loves them, reminds us of Grandma.
 This is her same recipe.
 When rolling them out, I use wax paper and flour it then roll out.
 After spreading the filling, I use the wax paper to help roll then wrap the same wax paper around the cookie roll and twist ends and freeze.
 Cut best after frozen as they do not freeze hard.
 Best to make ahead and just bake when you need them.
 Best cookie ever.